matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 - The statements in the try block are executed.
-- If no exception is thrown by the statements in the try block, then control passes to the next statement after the try...catch.
+- If no exception is thrown by the statements in the try block, then control passes to the next statement after the `try...catch`.
 - If an exception is thrown in the try block:
     - The exception object is tested to see if it is an instance of SomeException or a subtype.
     - If it is, then the catch block will catch the exception:
         - The variable `e` is bound to exception object.
         - The code within the catch block is executed.
         - If that code throws an exception, then the newly thrown exception is propagated in place to the original one.
-        - Otherwise, control process to the next statement after the try...catch.
+        - Otherwise, control process to the next statement after the `try...catch`.
     - If it is not, the original exception continues to propagate.

 ### Try-catch with multiple catches.